 At Broadgreen Primary, reading and fostering a love of the written word is central to everything we do.
 Through reading, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 Literature plays a key role in such development.
 Reading also enables pupils both to acquire knowledge and to build on what they already know.
-We encourage our pupils to develop their love of literature through widespread reading for enjoyment and information and through the implicit teaching of reading skills during our daily Active Reading lessons.
+We encourage our pupils to develop their love of literature through widespread reading for enjoyment and information and through the implicit teaching of reading skills during our daily RM5 lessons.

 At Broadgreen, we plan and teach according to the national curriculum for English requirements which aim to ensure that all pupils: